spexod/Portal/README.md

 ### Updating the Server (update-deploy.sh)

-Updating the server requirements require asses to the server.
+Updating the server requirements requires access to the server.

 The Server require code accept the `update-deploy.sh` script, so the server only has one repository 'SpExServer'.